ECD in nutrition

 Since 2018, PATH has supported the Mozambique MOH Nutrition Program to revamp the content of its Nutritional Rehabilitation Program with regard to promotion of child development during treatment of acute malnutrition.
 The revisions placed greater emphasis on creating skills in caregivers, as opposed to simply promoting play; indicated age-appropriate activities and playthings; and suggested how to integrate stimulation into treatment routines.
 Both inpatient and outpatient treatment contexts were considered.

-Building on this work, PATH has supported to revise the Integrated Management of Acute Malnutrition guidelines in Kenya.
-Current guidelines reinforce the need for provider demonstration and practice of play activities with caregivers; additionally, the PATH-adapted Care for Child Development poster is recommended as a counseling tool.
+Building on this work, PATH has supported the revising of the Integrated Management of Acute Malnutrition guidelines in Kenya.
+Current guidelines reinforce the need for provider demonstration and practice of play activities with caregivers.
+Additionally, the PATH-adapted Care for Child Development poster is recommended as a counseling tool.

 In Mozambique, PATH has worked with the World Bank ECD Fellow and UNICEF in 2018–2019 to develop implementation tools for the community growth monitoring and promotion program of the Ministry of Health, called PIN (Pacote de Intervenções Nutricionais).
 PIN was promoted as a part of the Global Financing Facility (GFF) investments in Mozambique.

-In 2020, PATH has provided technical assistance to USAID Advancing Nutrition to use PIN materials as well as developed additional group sessions specifically on ECD to implement as a part of community nutrition intervention in Nampula province of Mozambique.
+In 2020, PATH provided technical assistance to USAID Advancing Nutrition to use PIN materials and developed additional group sessions specifically on ECD to implement as a part of community nutrition intervention in the Nampula province of Mozambique.